jack-scholting/fastgitprompt/readme.md

 ## Usage ##

-Use Git through Powershell as normal and enjoy the extra information without constantly typing 'git status'.
+Use Git through Powershell as normal and enjoy the extra information.

 ## Credits ##